 2014 – 2016

 "Night Orchids, like most of my drawings, are imaginings of coloured architectural experiences—sometimes I have a frontal view, sometimes from above, at an angle of about 30 degrees, and so on—huge walls of stained glass flickering with liquid colour, that sort of thing, a sort of harnessed euphoria.
 I think a lot of my drawings are scaled-down sketches of something architectural, about 1:25 or 1:50.
 It’s not always a conscious decision, but architectural space and the sense of experiencing colour through volume in an imagined building or structure never seems far away." – Brian

-Exhibited in full in 2016 at PACE Gallery London in Night Orchids, accompanied by a catalogue prefaced with a conversation between art critic Robert Storr and Clarke, this series, all executed on black paper and uniformly framed, is among Clarke's major bodies of work.
-Beginning with calligraphic line drawings and fragmented/deconstructed heraldic ciphers – the fleur-de-lys, the Spitfire – and developing through densely-painted watercolours and collaged cut-outs, the 267 Night Orchids gather Clarke's sweeping, signature investigations across multiple media and condense them within an explicitly-contained environment: exhibited or published together, the uniformity of presentation and diversity of approach highlights the invention of an artist in pursuit of 'moments of intense connection to being part of the world'.
+Exhibited in full in 2016 at PACE Gallery London in Night Orchids, accompanied by a catalogue prefaced with a conversation between art critic Robert Storr and Clarke, this series is among Clarke's major bodies of work.
+Beginning with calligraphic line drawings and fragmented/deconstructed heraldic ciphers – the fleur-de-lys, the Spitfire – and developing through densely-painted watercolours and collaged cut-outs, the 267 Night Orchids, all executed on black paper and uniformly framed, gather Clarke's sweeping, signature investigations across multiple media and condense them within an explicitly-contained environment: exhibited or published together, the uniformity of presentation and diversity of approach highlights the invention of an artist in pursuit of 'moments of intense connection to being part of the world'.
 Selections were exhibited together with related works in lead and glass mosaic in The Art of Light at the Sainsbury Centre for Visual Arts and at the Museum of Arts and Design in New York, and in Brian Clarke: On Line at Arts University Bournemouth.